 India belongs to the continent of Asia and is bordered by the countries of Bangladesh, Bhutan, Burma, China, Nepal, and Pakistan.
 It stands apart from the rest of Asia, marked off as it is by mountains and the sea, which give the country a distinct geographical entity.
 Bounded by the Great Himalayas in the north, it stretches southwards and at the Tropic of Cancer, tapers off into the Indian Ocean between the Bay of Bengal on the east and the Arabian Sea on the west.

 What makes India unique is definitely its ‘unity in diversity’.
 It accommodates a diverse number of languages, religions and cultures.

 India is a union of 28 states and 8 union territories in the country.
 Each state and union territory has an administrative, legislative and judicial capital.
 Union territories are administrated by the president through an administrator appointed by him/her.

-This section introduces you to the latest updated list of states in India 2020, their capitals and languages.
+This section introduces you to the latest updated list of states in India 2021, their state capital and languages.

 List of 28 States and Capitals of India 2021